Minimum Norm Interpolation via the Local Theory of Banach Spaces: The Role of $2$-Uniform Convexity: Discussion

-where we used Jensen's inequality.
-Meaning that there exists a section $K \cap E$ that, on average, is as complex as the entire body---and this section can be found in a computationally efficient fashion given $\erm$ can be computed efficiently.
+where $\cP$ is the linear projection onto the subspace $\cE$.
+This means that there exists a section $K \cap E$ that, on average, is as complex as the entire body, and this section can be found in a computationally efficient manner, provided that $\erm$ can be computed efficiently.